Odogwo/numbered-notes/Journaling/11 October 2025.md

 - dont use presnt task to solve futute traumas
 - past ways of wasting time, experience may have contributed also
 - decision to find a better way

+## What made me follw a note template which earlier on I ignored
+- yoiu cant follow an instruction which your spirt has not accepted
+- which you have not evolve to
+- seeing and experience (internalise) reasons  not logical why you should
+- if your world view is not in sync

+## Application
-- read and learn in momemts of dark night of the soul you will use the wisdom  #takeways
+- read and learn in momemts of dark night of the soul seek the wisdom and strategy giving to you in the light

 ## Related
+#success/exams
+#trauma/handling
+#mindset/scarcity
+#blaming
-#success/exams #trauma/handling #mindset/scarcity #blaming  #notetaking/philosophy
+#notetaking/philosophy